wisstock/Labnote/README.md

 - Create personal branch and switch to it: `git branch researcher_name`

 - For editing reagents or protocols go to **Labnote** folder and switch to `master` branch: `git checkout master`
-- For saving changes in Reagents or Protocols folder in `master` branch follow next steps (**Warning: use master for Reagents and Protocols only, not for personal records!**):
+- For saving changes in Reagents or Protocols folder in `master` branch follow next steps (**Warning: use master for Reagents and Protocols only, not for personal records and push updates of this folders from Labnote repo only!**):
 ```
 git add --all
 git commit -m "commit message"